 The focus of most organizations while developing an employee recognition system is generally on the policy, budget and the categories of rewards to be offered to the employees.
 In an era, when digital socializing has become an important part of the life of almost every individual, simply presenting rewards and certificates to the employees might not be enough.
 In today’s world, understanding the significance of social recognition and integrating the same into their employee recognition systems is of utmost importance for organizations.

-Social recognition is not just about using public social media channels, but about highlighting the achievements and efforts of their employees widely within the organization.
+Social recognition is not just about using public social media channels, but about highlighting the achievements and efforts of their employees across the organization.
 Recognition by peers is the key to social recognition.
 Recognition by the management is important for employees, but social recognition is the icing on the cake.

 Social recognition needs to be a key component of employees and recognition systems.
 It should be integrated into employee rewards and recognition programs.

 1. Creates a Sense of Pride: Social recognition gives employees with a deep sense of pride in their work and enhances their self-worth significantly.

-· Being recognized as socially assures the employees that their peers value them enough to proudly highlight their contribution and their efforts on a public platform.
+2. Feel Valued: Being recognized socially assures the employees that their peers value them enough to proudly highlight their contribution and their efforts on a public platform.

 3. Feel Integrated: Peer-to-peer recognition ensures that the employees feel accepted, acknowledged, and appreciated for their hard work and contribution by their coworkers.

-· Social recognition motivates other members of the workforce to higher levels of performance and gets recognized in a similar manner.
+4. Inspires Others: Social recognition motivates other members of the workforce to higher levels of performance and to get recognized in a similar manner.

 How to Integrate Social Recognition in Employee Recognition Systems?